 When it comes to finding a good restaurant, it’s always a good idea to talk to the locals: they know their city best.
-We compiled a helpful list of the 10 best Branson restaurants based on online reviews from sites like Yelp and TripAdvisor as well as comments on our Facebook page and blog.
+We compiled a helpful list of the 10 best Branson restaurants based on online reviews from sites like Yelp and TripAdvisor as well as comments on our Facebook page.
 So check out the top picks and stop by next time you’re in town.

 If you are in the Ozarks, you will want to grab a bite to eat at these beloved eateries.
 From legendary restaurants to fanciful cuisine, these Branson restaurants are some of the greatest in the area, according to the locals.
 Be sure to fuel up for your Branson activities during your trip!

 963 MO-165, Branson

 For some of the most succulent BBQ you’ve ever tasted, head to Danna’s.
 With locations in Branson, Branson West and Kirbyville, you’ll never be too far from a savory lunch or dinner.
 This family-owned BBQ joint is frequented by visitors and residents alike and serves up some of the most mouthwatering smoked meats, burgers, and fall-off-the-bone ribs.
 The meat is marinated, topped with a secret rub, and then slow smoked for 12 to 14 hours over hickory wood until it’s cooked to perfection and served in house or boxed up for carryout.
 The barbecue sauce for the chicken and ribs is hand crafted right there in the restaurant and you’ll have a hard time resisting it once you give it a try.
 Although this place always seems to be packed with customers, the line moves quickly and there’s always an open table waiting once you get your food.